Nearsoft/jobs/readme.md

 ## QA Automation Engineer
 🍽

-* We build core services on the JVM using Java and Spring framework with front end developed in Angular 4 and Typescript .
-Web backends and simple middleware services are often made with Spring Boot API.
+* We build core services on the JVM using Java and Spring framework with front end developed in Angular 4 and Typescript.
+Web back ends and simple middleware services are often made with Spring Boot API
 * Data is stored in PostgreSQL and in MS SQL Server.
-We run a Mesos cluster for large-scale, distributed applications.
+We run a Mesos cluster for large-scale, distributed applications

 ### About You

 * You want to be part of a cross-functional team.
-You’re curious, passionate, and enjoy tackling hard problems.
+You're curious, passionate, and enjoy tackling hard problems.
 You love technology and enjoy finding better ways to do things.
 You want to share what you discover and feel energized when you can learn from people around you.
 When you build software, you consider how people will use it from all angles.
-You take pride in carefully honing your work until it feels reliable and effortless to use.
+You take pride in carefully honing your work until it feels reliable and effortless to use
-* You’ve been a QA Automation Engineer for at least 3 years, have made significant contributions to projects you’ve been a part of, and want to engineer at a global scale.
+* You've been a QA Automation Engineer for at least 3 years, have made significant contributions to projects you've been a part of, and want to engineer at a global scale
-* 3 years of experience in automated testing of back end service and RESTful API.
+* 3 years of experience in automated testing of back end service and RESTful API
-* 3 years of experience in automation framework like BDD(Cucumber, Python/Java) and
+* 3 years of experience in automation framework like BDD (Cucumber, Python/Java) and Selenium
-Selenium.
-* Strong working knowledge in Java, Spring framework and JSON.
+* Strong working knowledge in Java, Spring framework and JSON
-* 3 years of working experience with SQL databases like PostgreSQL.
+* 3 years of working experience with SQL databases like PostgreSQL
-* 2 years of working experience in Performance testing and its analysis of backend services and APIs.
+* 2 years of working experience in Performance testing and its analysis of back end services and APIs
-* Ability to break down use cases into test cases and manage test suite.
+* Ability to break down use cases into test cases and manage test suite
-* Working experience with Git and Jenkins/Teamcity is a plus.
+* Working experience with Git and Jenkins/TeamCity is a plus

 ## Senior Java Developer